-By 2020, the need for qualified information security professionals is expected to grow by nearly 30%.
-To help meet the need for more information security professionals, the Cybersecurity concentration is designed to prepare students for success in IT Security, Cybersecurity, Information Assurance, and Information System Security.
-Building off the core of the Applied Computing Bachelor’s program, the concentration covers key areas of cyber and computing security that impart the knowledge and skills needed to thwart malicious cyber activity and to build and maintain secure systems and networks.
+By 2020, the need for qualified information security professionals is expected to grow by nearly 30 percent.
+To help meet the need for the expanding job market, the Cybersecurity concentration is designed to prepare students for success in IT Security, Cybersecurity, Information Assurance, and Information System Security.
+The concentration covers key areas of cyber and computing security that impart the knowledge and skills needed to prevent malicious cyber activity and to build and maintain secure systems and networks.
 Security professionals can work for government agencies or in the private sector with roles in corporate IT security.

 While IT falls under the greater umbrella of Information Systems, it focuses primarily on the technology used to operate and maintain an organization's internal systems.
-The Information Technology concentration takes an in-depth look at decisions relative to the acquisition and operation of hardware and mission critical software within an organization.
-IT professionals guide the selection and integration of the hardware and software products that constitute the organizations' planning, decision making and operational infrastructure.
-They are involved in selecting and are responsible for installing, configuring and supporting the complete computing environment of an organization.
+The Information Technology concentration takes an in-depth look at decisions relative to the acquisition and operation of hardware and mission-critical software.
+They are involved in selecting, installing, configuring, and supporting the complete computing environment of an organization.
 Some common job titles in the field are Network Specialist, Support Specialist, Network Administrator, Security Specialist, System Administrator, Web Administrator, IT Managers, and Chief Technology Officer.

 Our academic advisors at the School of Professional Advancement can help you determine which concentration will best meet your career and academic goals.
 With flexible programs, including online learning and in-person instruction, you can pursue a continuing studies degree at your pace and on your schedule.
 Whether you're going back to school for an advanced M.P.S. degree or looking to jumpstart a career change with a bachelor's degree in an expanding industry, Tulane SoPA offers career-building curriculum to get you on the right path.
 Request more information to learn more about this program.